sideshowcoder/canned/index.md

 What does it do?
 ----------------
-Canned maps a folder structure to API responses
+Canned maps a folder structure to API responses.
+Given the following directory structure:

+    /content/index.get.html
     /comment/any.get.json
-    /comment/index.get.html
+    /comment/1/votes/index.get.json
+    /comment/any/votes/index.get.json

 requests like

     GET /comment/:id

-are served as
+are served from the file `/comment/any.get.json` as

     Content-Type: application/json
     { "content": "I am a comment", "author": "sideshowcoder" }